Tun Ali of Pahang: Succession dispute and the two Sultans

-In January 1812, Mahmud Shah III died leaving two sons Tengku Hussein and Tengku Abdul Rahman.
-The Bugis Yamtuan Muda supported the claim of Abdul Rahman to the Sultanate, and succeeded in having him proclaimed ruler at Mahmud's grave-side.
+In January 1812, Mahmud Shah III died, leaving two sons Tengku Hussein and Tengku Abdul Rahman.
+The Bugis Yamtuan Muda supported the claim of Abdul Rahman to the sultanate, and succeeded in having him proclaimed ruler at Mahmud's grave-side.

-Hussein acquiesced in his brother's elevation to the throne, and betook himself to Pahang where he enlisted the support of Bendahara Tun Ali who, with Hussein's step-mother Tengku Puteri Hamidah of Pulau Penyengat, in whose custody was the regalia of the Johor Sultanate, assembled forces to attack Abdul Rahman.
-The Yamtuan Muda, alarmed at the war-like preparations, made a complaint to the Resident of Malacca, and Adrian Koek was sent to warn the Bendahara that intervention in Lingga would give offence to the British Empire, so Tun Ali took his forces, which had been mobilized at Bulang, back to Pahang.
+Hussein reluctantly accepted his brother's elevation to the throne, and went to Pahang where he enlisted the support of Bendahara Tun Ali who, with Hussein's step-mother Tengku Puteri Hamidah of Pulau Penyengat, who had in her custody the regalia of the Johor Sultanate, assembled forces to attack Abdul Rahman.
+The Yamtuan Muda, alarmed at the war-like preparations, made a complaint to the Resident of Malacca, and Adrian Koek was sent to warn the Bendahara that intervention in Lingga would give offence to the British Empire, so Tun Ali took his forces – which had been mobilized at Bulang – back to Pahang.

-The British, after the restoration of Malacca to the Dutch in 1818, sought a station to off-set their European rivals in Malay peninsula.
+The British, after the restoration of Malacca to the Dutch in 1818, sought a station to off-set their European rivals in the Malay Peninsula.
 In 1819, Stamford Raffles induced Hussein to conclude a treaty, to which the Temenggong of Johor, Temenggong Abdul Rahman, was also a signatory, ceding Singapore to British.
 In return, Raffles would install Hussein as Sultan of Johor.
-According to Hikayat Johor serta Pahang, Raffles desired to make Temenggong Abdul Rahman as Sultan, but this potentate demurred: "I cannot be made ruler because I am only the third; first comes my elder brother in Pahang, second is the Yamtuan Muda at Riau, and their sovereign is at Daik."
+According to the Hikayat Johor serta Pahang, Raffles desired to make Temenggong Abdul Rahman as Sultan, but Abdul Rahman said "I cannot be made ruler because I am only the third; first comes my elder brother in Pahang, second is the Yamtuan Muda at Riau, and their sovereign is at Daik."

-On the Temenggong's suggestion, Tengku Hussein was summoned to Singapore and installed Sultan.
+On the Temenggong's suggestion, Tengku Hussein was summoned to Singapore and installed as sultan.
 The Temenggong then wrote to the Bendahara explaining what had happened.
-Tun Ali replied that he did not propose to take any part in the proceedings, that his allegiance maintained to Daik, and that, as far as Pahang affairs were concerned, he would ignore the new Sultan in Singapore and refer to Daik.
+Tun Ali replied that he did not propose to take any part in the proceedings, that his allegiance was still to Daik, and that, as far as Pahangese affairs were concerned, he would ignore the new sultan in Singapore and refer to Daik.